It’s a good time to be in the search engine optimization (SEO) industry.

 You don’t have to be at rank one for head keywords like “SEO agency.”
 At this point, it’s nearly impossible to enter that space; not only is it competitive, but you can guarantee the best SEO agencies in the world are the ones you’d be competing with.
 However, you should be visible in rankings for your target niche; even a handful of page-one appearances should be enough to persuade your demographics that you know what you’re talking about.

 If you’re new to the SEO business and you aren’t sure how to rank, you’ll want to do some research and experimenting before you start an SEO business.
-We won’t get into the details here, since this is more about starting an SEO business than engaging in SEO itself, but make sure to check out our blog if you need more information.
+We won’t get into the details here, since this is more about starting an SEO business than engaging in SEO itself, but make sure to check out our SEO blog if you need more information.

 It’s also a good idea to flesh out your social media profiles, even if you don’t plan on offering social media services.
 It’s a useful tool for promoting your content and achieving visibility, and you should make yourself available to as many communication channels as possible.